Shadow Cones: A Generalized Framework for Partial Order Embeddings: More Details on Shortest Hyperbolic Distance to Shadow Cones

-\paragraph{Umbral Cones ($\mathcal{S}$-origin)} Similarly, boundaries of the umbral cone induced by $\vec{u}$ are hypercycles with axis $l$s, where $l$ belongs to the set of light paths that are tangent to the boundary of $\vec{u}$'s ball.
+In fact, boundaries of the umbral cone induced by $\vec{u}$ are hypercycles with axis $l$s, where $l$ belongs to the set of light paths that are tangent to the boundary of $\vec{u}$'s ball.
 We compute the signed distance of $\vec{v}$ to such a $l$ in the Poincar{\'e} ball model, which is easier since the line $\vec{O}\vec{v}$ and $l$ are geodesics, where hyperbolic laws of sines can be applied.

 Denote $\alpha$ as the angle between $\vec{u}, \vec{v}$, and $\beta$ as the maximum angle spanned by the hyperbolic ball of radius $r$ associated with $\vec{u}$, then

 where the equation of $\beta$ is a result of hyperbolic laws of sines.
 Again using the hyperbolic laws of sines, we derive the signed distance from $\vec{v}$ to $l$ as